Top 22 Most Popular Italian Cheese Types

 Eclectic in the kitchen, it can be eaten alone or grated over fruit, vegetables, grilled meat, pasta with meat sauce or soups.
 And, depending on the seasoning, it goes well with more or less full-bodied white wines.

-Originating in the South of Italy (especially Abruzzo, Molise, Basilicata and Campania), scamorza is a very short seasoning cheese prepared with cow’s and goat’s milk or only cow’s milk.
+Originating in the South of Italy (especially Abruzzo, Molise, Basilicata and Campania), scamorza is a very short seasoning cheese usually prepared with a mix of cow’s and goat’s milk, but some varieties are produced solely with cow’s milk.

 The name scamorza refers to the work of the dairyworkers who will scamozza (remove) the curd with their hands to give it the characteristic pear shape, with the head choked by a thread of straw.